HeinleinSupport/ceph-collect/README.md

 # Ceph Collect
-The *ceph-collect* tool is used by [42on](http://www.42on.com/) to gather diagnostic information from a Ceph cluster.
+The *ceph-collect* tool is used to gather diagnostic information from a Ceph cluster.

 The output from the tool is used to assist customers in case of questions, support or emergency situations.